-According to Brand Finance research, the significant differences in brand strength across continents and regions is largely attributable to the fact that many banks with very high brand strengths only operate in one market and are, therefore, and startups, helping under-representmuch more attuned to national trends. ed groups get into entrepreneurship,
+According to Brand Finance research, the significant differences in brand strength across continents and regions is largely attributable to the fact that many banks with very high brand strengths only

-David Haigh, chairman and CEO, Brand Finance, says: "Strong brands often exist in and the competition is limited.
+David Haigh, chairman and CEO, Brand Finance, says: "Strong brands often exist in single markets where they are dominant housing.
+We can do all of these things and the competition is limited.